klazarsk/sudo-ninja/README.md

 # Current Status:

-The utility has been used in a staging lab environment and all defects reported have been minor.
-There is still work to be done around

-Actual documentation will be forthcoming later in the project.
+The utility is entering production.